-The primary legislation in relation to this activity is the ND Act and the Narcotic Drugs Amendment Act 2016 which provides authority to impose a charge.
+The primary legislation in relation to this activity is the ND Act, which provides authority to impose a charge.
 Medicinal cannabis licence fees and permit application fees commenced from 30 October 2016 and are referenced in the Narcotic Drugs Regulations 2016 (F2016L01613).

 The Narcotic Drugs (Licence Charges) Act 2016 provides authority to impose an annual levy on licence holders.
-Medicinal cannabis annual levies commenced from 10 December 2016 and have been referenced in the Narcotic Drugs (Licence Charges) Regulation 2016 (F2016L01893).
+Medicinal cannabis annual levies commenced from 10 December 2016 and are referenced in the Narcotic Drugs (Licence Charges) Regulation 2016 (F2016L01893).